-In our opinion, the Portland Children's Levy for the year ended June 30, 2023, complied with the measure 26-197 requirements, in all material respects.
+In our opinion, the Portland Children's Levy for the year ended June 30, 2024, is presented in accordance with measure 26-197 requirements, in all material respects.

 This report is intended solely for the information and use of the Portland Children's Levy and the Allocation Committee and is not intended to be and should not be used by anyone other than these specified parties.